AhmedSoliman/instalk/doc/Protocol.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ### Proposed Ideas [Under Development/Disabled By Default]

-  //HEART BEAT
-  {"heart-beat": 1} //1 can be any number {"heart-beat-ack": 1} //returns the same number

   //Server then will synchronize the member list and replay the last 50 messages to you